The 4 Stages of Notoriety

 3) The artist in turn becomes obscenely wealthy, disappears and is never heard from again.

-4) The object of this outrageous transaction, the painting, becomes the subject of much debate, essays, PhD theses etc. which in turn makes it into a priceless artefact sought after by museums the world over, as thousands line-up to take a selfie in front of it and post on Instagram, not to mention the many parodies that find their way into everything from banal comedy shows and stupid TV adverts to Match of the Day monologues.
+4) The object of this outrageous transaction, the painting, becomes the subject of much debate, articles, PhD theses etc. which in turn makes it into a priceless artefact sought after by museums the world over, as thousands line-up to take a selfie in front of it and post on Instagram, not to mention the many parodies that find their way into everything from banal comedy shows, TV adverts and Match of the Day monologues.

-Thus the person who shells out £10 000, 000 (approximately $12 075 830) has made a very clever investment indeed while the artist in question, the unknown (and questionably talented) Percival Alexander, achieves their one sole aim of making lots of money.
+Thus the person who shells out £10 000 000 (approximately $12 075 830) has made a very clever investment indeed while the artist being discussed, the unknown (and questionably talented) Percival Alexander, achieves their one sole aim of making lots of money.

-Anyone interested in making said purchase then contact me via email in the About section.
+Anyone interested in making said purchase, please contact me via email in the About section.

 December 2022